PROGRAM-IX/cheeky/README.md

 It pops up a menu with all your clients.
 As you type, it case-insensitively filters the clients that match with the name or class.
-Alternatively, you can scroll through the list of clients with Down/Up or Tab/Shift-Tab.
+Scroll through the list of clients with Down/Up or Tab/Shift-Tab.
 Press Enter to switch to the selected client.

 It's cheeky.
 If no clients match your filter, it resets to the complete list of clients... and it tells you about it.